-Except the case specified in the requirement 11.6b11.5.6a, the aspect ratio of vias on a rigid and rigid-flex PCB shall be ≤ 7.
+Except the case specified in the recommendation 11.6b, the aspect ratio of vias on a rigid and rigid-flex PCB shall be ≤ 7.

 1 There is no additional requirement for the minimum diameter of plated via in case the diameter conforms to the aspect ratio of ≤ 7.

-2 Requirement 11.5.6a specifies aspect ratio for AAD with 1 mm pitch on HDI PCBs.

 Track width and spacing

 General